eProsima/Fast-DDS-docs/docs/fastdds/api_reference/api_reference.rst

 `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_.

 This section presents the most commonly used APIs provided by *Fast DDS*.
-For a complete API reference, please refer to
-`Fast DDS API reference <https://www.eprosima.com/docs/fast-rtps/latest/API>`_.
+For more information about the API reference, please refer to `Fast DDS API reference <https://www.eprosima.com/docs/fast-rtps/latest/API>`_.

 .. toctree::